techhumans-com/techhumans-com.github.io/_drafts/starting-your-own-community-lunch-group.md

 Sometimes the actions of a facilitator may be needed, to ensure that the _meta_ is in sync with the wishes of the group.
 By _meta_, I mean observation, discussion, and, if necessary, realignment of the discussion itself.

-There doesn't necessarily need to be an assigned facilitator, these responsibilities can be shared by all.
+There doesn't necessarily need to be an assigned facilitator; these responsibilities can be shared by all.

 Here are some examples of situations that might require facilitation: